Skip to main content

 These include:

-• Mandatory healthy food sales reporting for all large companies in the food sector
+• Mandatory healthy food sales reporting for all large companies in the food sector.

-• Updates to the Nutrient Profile Model, used to set marketing restrictions on junk food
+• Updates to the nutrient profile model, used to set marketing restrictions on junk food.

-• A 10% uplift to restore the value of the Healthy Start scheme from 2026 to 2027
+• 10% uplift to restore the value of the Healthy Start scheme from 2026–27.

 • Mandatory labelling on alcoholic drinks to include consistent nutritional information and health warning messages.